Noise475/DevOps-Practice/terragrunt/README.md

 ```

 ### Terragrunt file setup
- Terragrunt files are held at multiple levels:
+ terragrunt.hcl files are held at multiple levels:
   1. The root of the `terragrunt` directory
   2. Under each environment directory:
      - `terragrunt/environments/dev`